yumingchangsabodota/study_plan/go.md

 - Cloud deployment (AWS Lambda, GCP, or DigitalOcean)

 ### **Final Hands-on Project:**
-**Build and Deploy a Blog CMS**
+**Build and Deploy an RPC Server**
-- Develop a content management system for blogging.
+- Develop a Remote Procedure Call (RPC) server.
-- Allow users to create, edit, and delete posts.
+- Implement methods that clients can invoke remotely.
+- Ensure secure communication and authentication.
-- Deploy the application using Docker and Kubernetes.
+- Deploy the server using Docker and Kubernetes.

 ---

-## **🚀 Additional Challenges**
-✅ **Contribute to an open-source Go project**
-✅ **Write a Go CLI tool and publish it on GitHub**
-✅ **Experiment with microservices using `gRPC`**

----

-### **🔥 Final Thoughts**
-This study plan provides a structured approach to mastering Go, with hands-on projects designed to reinforce key concepts. 🚀 Let me know if you need any modifications!